Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Some Matrix Groups

-\begin{rmk} The proof of Lemma \ref{nocanN} shows that a presentation involves cancelations in a prime $p|N$ only in case one of the summands from Corollary \ref{uniqpres} is divisible by $p$ but we take the power of $p$ to be in the divisor ($\mu$ of $\frac{N}{\mu}$) which is associated with the other summand.
+\begin{rmk} The proof of Lemma \ref{nocanN} shows that a presentation involves cancelations in a prime $p|N$ only in case $p|ad\mu$ but instead of dividing $\mu$ it divides $\frac{N}{\mu}$, or the other way around (i.e., $bc\frac{N}{\mu}$ and $\mu$ are divisible by $p$, and not $\frac{N}{\mu}$).
 Part $(ii)$ of Lemma \ref{nocanN} allows us to avoid such presentations.
-A presentation as in part $(ii)$ of Lemma \ref{nocanN} is also in line with the fact that for primes dividing $t_{N}$, the summand corresponding to the divisor of $N$ which is divisible by $p$ is also divisible by $p$. \end{rmk}
+A presentation as in part $(ii)$ of Lemma \ref{nocanN} is also in line with the fact that for primes dividing $t_{N}$, the summand from Corollary \ref{uniqpres} (i.e., $ad\mu$ or $bc\frac{N}{\mu}$) corresponding to the divisor of $N$ that is divisible by $p$ is also divisible by $p$. \end{rmk}

-We shall make use of another simple lemma. \begin{lem} \begin{enumerate}[$(i)$] \item The operation sending $\mu$ and $\nu$ of $N$ to $\kappa$ in the proof of Proposition \ref{1stgrp} defines a group structure on the set of exact divisors of $N$, making it a group which is isomorphic to $\{\pm1\}^{\{p|N\}}$. \item For any divisor $D|N$, there exists a canonical projection from $\{\pm1\}^{\{p|N\}}$ to $\{\pm1\}^{\{p|D\}}$, which is surjective and its kernel consists of all the exact divisors $\mu$ of $N$ which are co-prime to $D$. \end{enumerate} \end{lem} Note that the interpretation of $\{\pm1\}^{\{p|D\}}$ as a quotient of $\{\pm1\}^{\{p|N\}}$ in part $(ii)$ of Lemma \ref{pm1pdivN} is \emph{not} based on exact divisors of $D$, a set which also produces a group isomorphic to $\{\pm1\}^{\{p|D\}}$ by part $(i)$ of that lemma.
+We shall make use of another simple lemma. \begin{lem} \begin{enumerate}[$(i)$] \item The operation sending $\mu$ and $\nu$ of $N$ to $\kappa$ in the proof of Proposition \ref{1stgrp} defines a group structure on the set of exact divisors of $N$, making it a group which is isomorphic to $\{\pm1\}^{\{p|N\}}$. \item For any divisor $D|N$, there exists a canonical projection from $\{\pm1\}^{\{p|N\}}$ to $\{\pm1\}^{\{p|D\}}$, which is surjective and its kernel consists of all the exact divisors $\mu$ of $N$ which are co-prime to $D$. \end{enumerate} \end{lem}

-\begin{proof} It is clear from the definition that $\mu=\prod_{p|\mu}p^{v_{p}(N)}$ and $\nu=\prod_{p|\nu}p^{v_{p}(N)}$ then $\kappa$ is the product of $p^{v_{p}(N)}$ over all the primes dividing $\mu$ or $\nu$ but not both.
+\begin{proof} If $\mu=\prod_{p|\mu}p^{v_{p}(N)}$ and $\nu=\prod_{p|\nu}p^{v_{p}(N)}$ then $\kappa$ is the product of $p^{v_{p}(N)}$ over all the primes dividing $\mu$ or $\nu$ but not both.
 This proves part $(i)$.
 For part $(ii)$ the map taking the component of $p|D$ to itself and the component of $p|N$ which does not divide $D$ to the trivial element is clearly well-defined and surjective, and the translation to divisors of $N$ immediately yields the desired assertion.
 This proves the lemma. \end{proof}

+A more explicit description for the projection map from part $(ii)$ of Lemma \ref{pm1pdivN} can be given by the formula $\mu\mapsto\gcd\{\mu,D\}$.
+The resulting group is based on exact divisors of $D$, a set which also produces a group isomorphic to $\{\pm1\}^{\{p|D\}}$ by part $(i)$ of that lemma.
+However, for our purposes it would be more convenient to consider elements $\{\pm1\}^{\{p|D\}}$, when arising as a quotient of $\{\pm1\}^{\{p|N\}}$, as classes of exact divisors of $N$ modulo the appropriate equivalence relation (identifying divisors that differ only by powers of primes dividing $N$ but not $D$) rather than as divisors of $D$.